sonniebailey/sonniebailey.github.io/about-content.md

 Even income received by clients is received in a way where clients only pay the full amount if they are satisfied with the service and it meets their expectations.

-Fairhaven Wealth doesn't have any relationship with third parties that might influence it service.
+Fairhaven Wealth doesn't have any relationship with third parties that might influence its service.

 Fairhaven Wealth's business model isn't predicated on encouraging you to invest via certain types of assets or purchase particular financial products.
 For example, Fairhaven Wealth receives no commission from any financial products (such as commission for insurance) nor generate income associated with certain types of assets (such as financial assets invested via a platform or wrap, on which a percentage-based fee might be charged).